franzele21/ros_blur/README.md

-# Automatic Video Blurring Using YOLOv8 Model
+# Automatic Ros Bagfile Video Blurring Using YOLOv8 Model

 This project allows automatic blurring of a video contained in a .bag file (in ROS1 format [ROS2 not fully implemented yet]).